Maximal value for trilinear Higgs coupling in a 3-3-1 EFT: Introduction

 One of the major achievements of the LHC experimental program was to find the last missing piece of the Standard Model (SM), the Higgs boson~\cite{ATLAS:2012yve, CMS:2012qbp}.
-After its discovery in 2012, a dedicated program started to assess if the scalar found by the LHC collaborations was indeed the one predicted by the SM.
-At present, its coupling to weak gauge bosons as well as third-generation fermions have been scrutinized, with excellent agreement~\cite{ATLAS:2022vkf,CMS:2022dwd}.
+After its discovery in 2012, a dedicated program started to assess whether the scalar found by the LHC collaborations was indeed the one predicted by the SM.
+At present, its coupling to weak gauge bosons as well as third-generation fermions has been scrutinized, with excellent agreement~\cite{ATLAS:2022vkf,CMS:2022dwd}.
 Soon, even the precision of its coupling to second generations fermions is expected to be increased.
 Even though the present scenario points to a scalar that behaves very SM-like, in particular regarding the Yukawa and kinetic Lagrangian, the scalar potential is known to a lesser extent.
 If the shape of the scalar potential presents deviations from the SM prediction, it could help to pave the way to Beyond Standard Model (BSM) scenarios, in particular in the case that no new mass resonances are found at the LHC.
-Particularly promising is the trilinear Higgs coupling $\lambda_{hhh}$, whose $\kappa$ multiplier, $\kappa_{\lambda}=\lambda_{hhh}/(\lambda_{hhh})_{SM}$, is expected to be constrained to [0.5,1.6] at 68$\%$ confidence-level in the LHC high-luminosity (HL-LHC) phase~\cite{Chang:2019ncg,Cepeda:2019klc,ATL-PHYS-PUB-2022-053}.
+Particularly promising is the trilinear Higgs coupling $\lambda_{hhh}$, whose $\kappa$ multiplier, $\kappa_{\lambda}=\lambda_{hhh}/(\lambda_{hhh})_{SM}$, is expected to be restricted to [0.5,1.6] at 68$\%$ confidence-level in the LHC high luminosity phase (HL-LHC)~\cite{Chang:2019ncg,Cepeda:2019klc,ATL-PHYS-PUB-2022-053}.

-Knowledge of the scalar potential may also help to unveil mechanisms for baryogenesis, which typically requires the inclusion of extra scalars to the SM~\cite{Kanemura:2004ch}.
-Some of the simplest extensions have been studied, where only scalar doublets and/or singlets are added, see \cite{Robens:2019kga,Abouabid:2021yvw} for recent analysis, and~\cite{Brigljevic:2024vuv} for a review.
+Knowledge of the scalar potential may also help unveil baryogenesis mechanisms, which typically requires the inclusion of additional scalars in the SM~\cite{Kanemura:2004ch}.
+Some of the simplest extensions have been studied, where only scalar doublets and/or singlets are added; see \cite{Robens:2019kga,Abouabid:2021yvw} for a recent analysis and~\cite{Brigljevic:2024vuv} for a review.
 Regarding the 2HDM, even two-loop corrections to $\kappa_{\lambda}$ are known~\cite{Kanemura:2004mg,Braathen:2019pxr,Braathen:2019zoh}.
 Surprisingly, it was shown in~\cite{Bahl:2022jnx} that the present knowledge of the trilinear Higgs coupling already restricts a region of the 2HDM parameter space allowed by all other relevant constraints.
 This conclusion relies on the inclusion of two-loop corrections, which can be up to 60$\%$ larger than the one-loop corrections for some corners of the parameter space.